ga-wdi-lessons/sinatra-rest/views.md

 instantiate an instance variable in one of our routes, we can only use it in that route and corresponding view.
 Other routes won't be able to utilize it.

-### More complex ruby with erb
+### More complex Ruby with erb

-If you have a collection to loop through, like an array or a hash, you use a slightly different syntax:
+If you have a collection to loop through, such as an array or a hash, you use a slightly different syntax:

 Let's add the following content to `app.rb`: